Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Performance Evaluations of SpadePSO with Comparisons

 \subsection{Ordinary differential equations models inference}

-Cause of the requirement of a higher computational, representation method of structure and design of the solution space, inferring the structure and parameters of the ordinary differential equations models simultaneously is a more challenging task \citep{usman_inferring_2020,heinonen_learning_2018}.
-To prove the effectiveness of SpadePSO, we infer the structure and parameters of the HIV model from scratch, which means we unknown anything about variables, parameters and interrelation between items in the initial stage.
-The HIV model is described by Eqs. \eqref{equ23}.
+Modeling dynamic systems in the field of physics, biology, and chemistry is commonly achieved by inferring the Ordinary Differential Equation (ODE) based on the observed time-series data \citep{xue_sieve_2010, heinonen_learning_2018}.
+Owing to the requirement of higher computational resources and the design of the solution space, inferring the structure and parameters of ODE models simultaneously is a challenging task \citep{usman_inferring_2020,heinonen_learning_2018}.
+Moreover, such problems normally have both discrete and continuous variables, making them more challenging.
+To demonstrate the effectiveness of SpadePSO, we simultaneously infer the structure and parameters of the HIV model \citep{perelson_mathematical_1999}, a well-known ODE instance, from scratch.
+Specifically, we do not know about the values of parameters and interrelation between variables but only know the number of variables and the raw time-series data.
+In our experiment, the time-series data are obtained by computing the HIV model \citep{perelson_mathematical_1999}, which is described as follows:

-In the HIV model, the variables are $T$, $I$, and $V$, where $T$ is the number of uninfected cells, $I$ the number of infected CD4+T lymphocytes and $V$ the number of free viruses.
-The initial conditions (variable values at time $t = 0$) is as follows: $T_0 = 100$ , $I_0 = 150$, and $V_0 = 50,000$.
-The HIV model is shown in Eqs \eqref{equ23}.
+where $C$, $I$, and $V$ denote the number of uninfected cells, the number of infected CD4+T lymphocytes, and the number of free viruses, respectively.
+The initial conditions (variable values at time $t = 0$) for computing the time-series data are as follows: $C_0 = 100$, $I_0 = 150$, and $V_0 = 50,000$ \citep{tian_latinpso_2019}.

-\cite{tian_latinpso_2019} defined the general form of an HIV as shown in Eq. \eqref{equ24}.
-It is assumed that the equation of the HIV model is combined by four different items, including two single-variable items, one two-variable item and one item without variable.
-The interrelation between two items within an equation is defined by the addition and subtraction operator.
+There are three equations in the HIV model.
+Tian et al. \cite{tian_latinpso_2019} defined the general form of these three equations as follows: